 About Western Norway Research Institute

 Western Norway Research Institute is an assignment-based research institute located in Sogndal, Norway.
-Established in 1985, the institute has 30 employees and an annual turnover of app.
-NOK 27 million.
+Established in 1985, the institute has some 35 employees and an annual turnover of app.
+NOK 38 million.

-WNRI or Vestlandsforsking, in Norwegian, is an internationally oriented research institute with a regional attachment.
+WNRI or Vestlandsforsking, in Norwegian, is an internationally oriented research institute with regional ties.

 Through knowledge-building, WNRI seeks to contribute positively to innovation, policy-making, governance, and value creation.

-The institute aims to be at the forefront of national and international research, and take part in the development of Western Norway (Vestland), where our office is located.
+The institute aims to be at the forefront of national and international research, and take part in the development of Western Norway (Vestland), the region in which Sogndal is located.

-Project funding constitute the institute's main source of income.
+Project funding constitutes the institute's main source of income.
 Contributions in the form of basic subsidies are spent solely on academic development, project development, and quality control.

 In order to establish the institute in 1985, a founding capital of NOK 4 million was presented by Sogn og Fjordane County Council, the Ministry of Local Government and Regional Development, along with 62 banks, companies, municipalities, and organisations in the county of Sogn og Fjordane.